grimmlabs/BarPepScripts/README.md

 - **-r BCVRIGHT:**
 Give the short flanking oligo sequence at 3' of the barcode/peptide location.

 **Important:** The orientation in which you indicate the flanking regions is crucial in determining the correct orientation of the found barcode or peptide sequence.
-If you run into problems its best to double check if your flanking sequences appear in the orientation you expect.
+If you run into problems it is advisable to double check your input reads if the flanking sequences appear in the expected orientation.

 &emsp;